TritonVM/triton-vm/specification/src/operational-stack-table.md

 1. `osv` is 0.
 1. `osp` is the number of available stack registers, _i.e._, 16.
 1. The running product for the permutation argument with the Processor Table `rppa` starts off having accumulated the first row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤.
-1. The running product of clock jump differences `rpcjd` starts off with 1.
+1. The logarithmic derivative for the clock jump difference lookup `ClockJumpDifferenceLookupClientLogDerivative` is 0.

 ### Initial Constraints as Polynomials